Sparse Partially Linear Additive Models: Convergence of Algorithm in the Main Paper

-While it is apparent that Algorithm~\ref{algo:bcd} is the standard block coordinate descent algorithm with guaranteed convergence, it is not obvious that Algorithm~\ref{algo:bcg} also converges since we are running proximal operator at the block level.
-In this section, we show that Algorithm~\ref{algo:bcg} fits the general BCGD framework~\cite{tseng2009coordinate} and therefore the global convergence is guaranteed.
-A similar convergence result for group lasso has also been shown~\cite{qin2010efficient}.
+We show that Algorithm~\ref{algo:bcg} fits the general BCGD framework~\citep{tseng2009coordinate} and therefore the global convergence is guaranteed.
+We include this supplementary material for completeness although a similar convergence result for the group lasso is shown in~\citet{qin2010efficient}.
 We first briefly review the general BCGD algorithm.